Skip to content

 This deep-set, shadow box frame offers plenty of room to mount a diamond painting.
 It is available in 3 different colors and multiple sizes.
 Therefore, allowing you to make the best choice when it comes to fit and color to complement your art.

-These canvas panels are great for mounting a diamond painting on.
-This multipack offers different sizes and plenty of panels for your all your future paintings.
+These canvas panels while designed to be painted on are great for mounting a diamond painting.
+This multipack offers different sizes and plenty of panels for all your future paintings.

 q? encoding=UTF8&ASIN=B01ES56F1K&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=synaptus00 20&language=en USir?t=synaptus00 20&language=en US&l=li3&o=1&a=B01ES56F1K

-Another option is to mount directly onto.
+Another option is to mount your diamond painting directly onto a canvas.
 These stretched canvases, add more dimension than the panels above.

 It would be a real shame not to make the most of a piece that you have spent so much time crafting.
 So, we hope this blog has persuaded you to frame your art.
 And we hope it has answered some of your questions in terms of how to do it.